35+ Quick & Easy Breakfast Ideas

 Pop two high-quality waffles in the toaster—we recommend either a high-protein brand like Buttermilk & Vanilla Power Waffles from Kodiak Cakes or a high-fiber serving such as Kashi's 7-Grain Waffles.
 Top one side with our favorite no-sugar-added peanut butter, like Maranatha Creamy, the other with either jelly or fresh berries, and breakfast is served.

-Herb Scrambled Eggs on Toast
+Scrambled Eggs with Toast

 If you're looking for a warm breakfast with at least 12 grams of protein and whole grains, scrambled eggs on toast is a sure-fire way to get it.
 If you're feeling fancy, add some calcium-rich cheddar or goat cheese.